Switzerland women's national football team: History

-At Euro 2022, Switzerland is again in Group C with Sweden, the Netherlands and Portugal as opponents.
+At Euro 2022, Switzerland was again in Group C with Sweden, the Netherlands and Portugal as opponents.
 Switzerland left the competition in the first round, with a draw (2–2 against Portugal despite two goals scored in the first five minutes of the game) and two defeats against the favorites of the group (1–2 against Sweden and 1–4 against the Dutch title holders, having conceded the last three Dutch goals in the last 10 minutes of the game).